 Car Insurance Coverage in New York, Explained

-If you’re in the midst of selecting car insurance coverage, you may be looking for guidance.
+If you’re in the midst of selecting car insurance coverage in New York, you may be looking for guidance.
 Choosing car insurance in New York can be confusing, especially if you’re new to its no-fault insurance system.
 There are several forms of coverage you’ll need to get to comply with New York state law—namely, liability insurance, no-fault insurance, and uninsured motorist coverage.

 Below, we’ve included an explanation of what these forms of coverage provide, and whether you may want to consider getting more than the legally-required minimum to ensure that your expenses are covered after a car accident, and so that you aren’t vulnerable to a lawsuit after a crash.

-No-Fault Insurance: This covers injuries both to you and to other drivers in the event of an accident.
+No-Fault Insurance: This car insurance coverage policy covers injuries both to you and to other drivers in the event of an accident.
 The minimum required amount is $50,000 in coverage for each individual injured in the accident, including yourself, which will provide money for medical expenses, lost wages, and an additional $2,000 death benefit beyond that provided under liability insurance.

 Uninsured Motorist Coverage: This coverage that you purchase would provide compensation when the driver who hits you is uninsured.
 New York requires its drivers to carry at least $25,000 for injuries to a single person, and $50,000 for injuries to more than one person in uninsured motorist coverage.
 This insurance would not cover property damage caused by an uninsured motorist.
 You may wish to purchase supplementary uninsured or underinsured motorist coverage, which would cover up to $250,000 in damages per person and $500,000 per accident.
 Keep in mind that researchers estimate that about 13% of drivers are uninsured, despite the fact that most states require residents to have car insurance.